aa29zzjj/Project-2-Client-Server/README.md

 ### Due: Friday October 8, 2021,11:59pm

 :checkered_flag: Submit to Canvas a single .pdf file named Your_Last_Name_First_Name_Project2.pdf.
 This single pdf will contain your responses to the questions marked with a checkered flag.
-It is important that you ***clearly label*** each answer with the project part number and that you provide your name and email address at the top of the .pdf.
+It is important that you ***clearly label*** each answer with the labels provided below.
+It is also important to ***be prepared*** to demonstrate your working code if we need to verify your submission.
+Be sure to provide your name and email address at the top of the .pdf submission.

 ### Learning Objectives: